 Island nation Cyprus offers both residency and citizenship by investment, although the latter costs dramatically more money.

-To buy residency, foreigners must meet all three of these requirements:
+To buy residency, foreigners must meet both of these requirements:

-While Cyprus is an EU member nation, it is not a member of the Schengen Area, so Cyprian residents cannot live indefinitely in other Schengen states.
+Cyprus no longer allows residents to buy citizenship, but you can apply through the standard naturalization process.
+It requires a language and cultural test, five years of legal residency, and a full year of remaining on the island.
+While Cyprus is an E.U. member nation, it is not a member of the Schengen Area, so Cyprian residents cannot live indefinitely in other Schengen states.

 Portugal has a lengthy list of options to qualify for residency under their Golden Visa program, and none of them are cheap.
 Options involving capital investment include:

 - Depositing at least €1.5 million ($1.56 million) in a Portuguese bank or approved Portuguese investment

 - Investing €500,000 in research under the national science and technology system

 - Investing €500,000 in cultural heritage or artistic projects

 - Investing €500,000 in approved Portuguese venture capital funds, held for at least five years